camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 NOTE: When standardized AuthN/AuthZ flows are used, please refer to [6.2.
 Security definition](#62-security-definition), the format and content of Error Response for those procedures SHALL follow the guidelines of those standards.

 ### 3.1.
-Standardized use of CAMARA error responses
+Standardized Use of CAMARA Error Responses

 This section aims to provide a common use of the fields `status` and `code` across CAMARA APIs.

 In the following, we elaborate on the existing client errors.
 In particular, we identify the different error codes and cluster them into separate tables, depending on their nature:
 - i) syntax exceptions
 - ii) service exceptions
 - iii) server errors

 <font size="3"><span style="color: blue"> Syntax Exceptions </span></font>